Hello and welcome to podcast of the Lotus Eaters episode 1263 on 30th of September 2025.

 I want that all the time.

-And it was a third like Pakistani.
+And it was a third, like, Pakistani.

-But the thing is, when you find or women, women shouldn't be allowed to vote or whatever.
+But the thing is, when you find, or women, women shouldn't be allowed to vote, or whatever.

-That is that is often the way.
+That is often the way.

 Yes.